aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/radiobutton/_index.md

 ```

 Gets the option index (one-based) in all the radio buttons of the GroupBox which contains this radio button.

+**Remarks**

 If this radio button is not in the GroupBox, returns the option index in all radio buttons that are not in any GroupBox

 **Returns:**
 int -